elunna/hackem/hackem_changelog.md

 ##### Benefits from harvesting spirits

 Heals HP:
-    - [x] Level 1: Spirits heal 1HP
+- Level 1: Spirits heal 1HP
-    - [x] Level 4: Spirits heal (monster's level / 2) HP + 1
+- Level 4: Spirits heal (monster's level / 2) HP + 1
-    - [x] Level 8: Spirits heal (monster's level) HP + 1
+- Level 8: Spirits heal (monster's level) HP + 1

 Renews magical power:
 - Necromancers do not regenerate magical power as other roles do.
 To renew your MP, you will have to collect spirits or find some other means (potions of gain energy, scrolls of charging, etc)

 - [x] Level 1: Spirits grant (monsters level / 2) MP (minimum of 1).
-    - [x] Level 11: You get the monster's full level value in MP.
+- [x] Level 7: You get the monster's full level value in MP.
+- [x] Level 13: You get the 1.5x monster's level value in MP.

 ##### Necromancer intrinsics changes